pjp02/MomentumStrategies/README.md

 ## Using the function
 Install the packages, declare the function and then run the function with inputs from the editor or from terminal.

+Performance not optimized, yet redundant and over-lapping operations avoided, modern PC runs roughly 1 million return observations in 1 minute.
+Past 50 years of CRSP data from major US stock exchanges took roughly 3-4 minutes.